EarthSys144: Fundamentals of GIScience

 "Everything is somewhere, and that somewhere matters."

-This course introduces core ideas and methods in Geographic Information Science (GISci), with an emphasis on practical workflows for creating, managing, analyzing, and presenting spatial data.
+EarthSys144: Fundamentals of GIScience introduces core ideas and methods in Geographic Information Science (GIScience), with an emphasis on practical workflows for creating, managing, analyzing, and presenting spatial data.
 Students work with contemporary GIS tools and real-world datasets to build spatial reasoning and technical fluency.

 Primary topics include: